Same-Side Angles

 They are called "interior" because they lie between the two lines "r" and "s".

-interior conjugate angles
+same-side interior angles

-For instance, the red angles (β,α') do not share a common vertex, are both interior, and are on the same side of the transversal.
-The same holds true for the blue angles (γ,δ').
+For instance, the red angles (β, α') do not share a common vertex, are both interior, and are on the same side of the transversal.
+The same holds true for the blue angles (γ, δ').

-exterior conjugate angles
+same-side exterior angles

-For example, the red exterior angles (α,β') do not share a common vertex, are both exterior, and are on the same side of the transversal.
-The same is true for the blue angles (δ,γ').
+For example, the red exterior angles (α, β') do not share a common vertex, are both exterior, and are on the same side of the transversal.
+The same is true for the blue angles (δ, γ').

 The Case of Parallel Lines

-conjugate angles are also supplementary if the lines are parallel
+same-side angles are also supplementary if the lines are parallel

 This is because angle α' is congruent with angle α, meaning they have the same measure, and angles α and β form a straight angle (180°).

-The same reasoning applies to the other conjugate angles (α,β'), (δ,γ'), and (γ,δ').
+The same reasoning applies to the other pairs of same-side angles (α, β'), (δ, γ'), and (γ, δ').

-Please feel free to point out any errors or typos, or share your suggestions to enhance these notes
+Please feel free to point out any errors or typos, or share suggestions to improve these notes.
+English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.

 FacebookTwitterLinkedinLinkedin